 The good news is the industry is full of great examples of winning both market share and customer loyalty without bothering your buyer.
 For example Amazon, unquestionably the largest online eCommerce site in North America, has over $100B in annual sales – and few of us would describe our relationship with Amazon as bothersome.
 On Amazon, we search for things, buy, and view recommendations and suggestions personalized for us.
 That’s it.
 What about day-to-day?
 Well, when we’re looking for restaurant recommendations we can check Yelp or ask our Facebook friends.
 When we go on vacation, we ask others where they went and if they liked where they stayed.
 We seek personalized, contextual, and trustworthy information to make important buying decisions.
 The same way our customers do before they engage us.

 Disrupting status quo bias with advocacy

-I’ve said in the past that inertia and status quo bias are the enemy of sales.
+I’ve said in the past that inertia and status quo bias is the enemy of sales.
 Some of the tactics organizations can use to disrupt this inertia involve invoking the power of reciprocity, establish credibility early, lead with values instead of products, and even refining their pitch.
 However, one of the most unobtrusive, empathetic, and authentic ways to convert customers is to simply surround them with like-minded customers who love you.
 And the data agrees.

 In business, we all have customers that love us and B2B companies have long recognized the value of advocates to driving revenue.
 After all, advocates provide trusted referrals and social proof, the highest converting source of leads.
 Advocates can share testimonials, participate in reference calls, and be featured in case studies.
 The problem is few organizations are able to mobilize their advocates systematically and consistently.

 Customer requests for assistance are sporadic and can often be poorly timed and overwhelming.
 This leads to a poor advocate experience, limited impact, and missed opportunities.
 The key is creating an intimate experience for your advocates.
 Fostering a genuine sense of community and direct connection to your company, resulting in faster, more frequent, and longer lasting impact on your sales pipeline.